Lisoveliy/totpfit/docs/guides/how-to-add-totps/README.md

 To add 2FA TOTP recods using migration from Google Authenticator app, you must go to menu, select "Transfer accounts" -> "Export accounts"

-Select codes then screenshot QR code and and scan (decode) it to a URI.
+Select codes then screenshot QR code and scan (decode) it to a URI.
 Use any app providing scan from image, ex: "Search screen" function (Google Lens) on Google Assistant.

 For example, this QR-Code will represent next URI string: